 - Press Enter.

-- After that, write the formula given below in Cell D6:
+- Enter the following formula in cell D6:

 =IF(C6<$F$5,D5+C6,"")

-- Drag the result using the Fill handle till the end of the table.
+- Drag the result using the Fill handle until the end of the table.

 Note: We can find the condition of 5000 in cell F5 and mention this in the formula as an absolute reference.